PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/enhancements/04_PBR_and_Leaking.md

 ## 7. Notes
 - All forwarding is based on static routes and explicit policies
 - Route-maps can be extended to match source/destination ports, DSCP, or interfaces
-- This method does not require redistribution or route leaking protocols